wultra/identity-activation-apple/README.md

 ## Introduction

-Elevate your standard device activation, user login and request signing scenarios by incorporating facial recognition and document scanning in diverse situations:
+Elevate your standard device activation, user login, and request signing scenarios by incorporating facial recognition and document scanning in diverse situations:

 - Reclaim access or recover lost credentials through authenticating the user's genuine presence and verifying document validity.
 - Reinforce conventional password or PIN-based authentication with an extra layer of security through face recognition.